CSS Layouts

 Overview

-Working with CSS Flex and Grid can be a challenge to master.
-This activity attempts to highlight some of the most relevant layouts and principles behind those layouts.
+Mastering CSS Flex and Grid can be challenging.
+This activity highlights some of the most relevant layouts and the principles behind them.

 Prepare